joanvelja/Confidently_Exiting/blogpost.md

 ## Related Works

 Recent advancement in Large Language Models capabilities have come at a computational time and price.
 Inference time has severely increased, causing these models to be slower then ever.
 In recent times different Early-Exiting frameworks [[5]](#1), (another) have been proposed to address this issue...

+(dabi maybe you can revisit this part and add information about softmax)

+From here forward I'll introduce contrastive decoding.
 Contrastive decoding [[4]](#1) is used to reduce unwanted behaviours in Large Language Models such as repetition and incoherence.
 The method is employing two models, a smaller one called amateur and a much larger one, called expert, for autoregressive generation.
 While this method is innovative and performant, employing two LLMs is highly inefficient.
 The two proposed confidence measures are based on the intuition that the same method can be reproduced between layers of the same model.
 Deeper layers of the model can benefit from simpler information present in shallower ones.
 This idea, introduced in [[2]](#1) is the basis for both our proposed confidence measures.